fixmysync/gsap_snippets/README.md

         .to(".element", 0.5, {opacity: 0.3 }, "-=0.5");

-This is why I have included the `.` before most of the tweens and not included a `;` at the end of them.
+This is why I have included the `.` before most of the tweens, but I've not included a `;` at the end of them.
 Please feel free to adjust these and make them work for your own GSAP code style.

-**tabTrigger**
-`snippet with ${1:tab stops}`

----

 **Draggable**
 `Draggable.create(${1:element}, {type: "${2:drag_type}", ${3:vars}});`